Identity of indiscernibles: Indiscernibility of identicals

 As stated above, the principle of indiscernibility of identicals—that if two objects are in fact one and the same, they have all the same properties—is mostly uncontroversial.
 However, one famous application of the indiscernibility of identicals was by René Descartes in his Meditations on First Philosophy.
 Descartes concluded that he could not doubt the existence of himself (the famous cogito argument), but that he could doubt the existence of his body.

 This argument is criticized by some modern philosophers on the grounds that it allegedly derives a conclusion about what is true from a premise about what people know.
 What people know or believe about an entity, they argue, is not really a characteristic of that entity.
 A response may be that the argument in the Meditations on First Philosophy is that the inability of Descartes to doubt the existence of his mind is part of his mind's essence.
 One may then argue that identical things should have identical essences.

-Numerous counterexamples are given to debunk Descartes' reasoning via reductio ad absurdum, such as the following argument based on a secret identity:
+Consider the following reductio ad absurdum based on a secret identity: